Preparing for Treatment (Prehabilitation)

 What are the benefits of prehabilitation?

-Evidence has shown that taking the time to prepare before treatment through exercise, nutrition and improving your wellbeing can:
+Evidence has shown that preparing for treatment through physical activity, good nutrition and looking after your emotional wellbeing can:

-- Maintain independence and reduce your reliance on others, helping you to do the things that matter to you.
+- Enable you to do the things that matter to you.

-- Improve your nutrition, ensuring you have enough “fuel” for the treatment ahead.
+- Improve nutrition and make sure you have enough ‘fuel’ for the treatment ahead

 What does prehabilitation involve?

 Prehabilitation is an opportunity for you to focus on your health and wellbeing.
 It is a chance to get stronger and fitter as you prepare for your treatment.
 It is also a chance to take some time-out to focus on your mental and emotional wellbeing.
 Doing this will help you to manage the side effects that you may be experiencing, such as fatigue, reduced appetite, stress, worry or pain.